Mexico Travel Guide

 Start tailor-made trip

-Cucapa means “people of the water” or “people of the river” because they live on the banks of the Colorado River in northwestern Sonora.
-Yumans are an ethnolinguistic family composed of 15 ethnic groups from the deserts of Baja, California, Sonora, Arizona, and California in the United States.
-The group has characteristics that denominate them as a binational ethnic group.
+The name Cucapá means “people of the water” or “people of the river,” as they have traditionally lived along the banks of the Colorado River in northwestern Sonora.
+The Cucapá belong to the Yuman ethnolinguistic family, a group made up of 15 ethnic communities from the deserts of Baja California, Sonora, Arizona, and California in the United States, marking them as a binational ethnic group.

 cucapa